Back to blog

 4. Add review gates.
 Route low-confidence, high-value, disputed, or regulated decisions to people.

-Build, Buy, or Integrate?
+Build, Buy, Or Integrate?

 Buy when the workflow is standard, the vendor already integrates with your core systems, and the controls meet your compliance requirements.
 Build when the workflow is a competitive differentiator, the data model is unique, or the system needs deep integration across policy, claim, CRM, and document stores.
 Integrate when a vendor handles a narrow model task but your team still needs a custom operating layer around it.

 A common hybrid pattern is to use proven model or document-intelligence services inside a custom workflow.
 That lets the insurer keep ownership of permissions, review queues, business rules, analytics, and customer experience while still benefiting from mature AI components.
+If the decision is still open, NextPage's Build Vs Buy Decision Tool gives stakeholders a structured way to compare vendor fit, operating ownership, integration depth, and differentiation.

 How NextPage Can Help